 Cherub is one of the unearthly beings who directly attend to God according to Abrahamic religions.
 In Western art, cherubim became associated with the Greco-Roman god Cupid/Eros, with depictions as small, plump, winged boys.

 Chronicle is a historical account of facts and events ranged in chronological order.

-Composition is the arrangement of the individual elements within a work of art so as to form a unified whole.
+Composition is the arrangement of the elements within a work of art to form a unified whole.
 Used in reference to works of art, music, literature or building and its related structure or organization.